mdn/content/files/en-us/web/http/status/410/index.md

 {{HTTPSidebar}}

-The HTTP **`410 Gone`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates that access to the target resource is no longer available at the origin server and that this condition is likely to be permanent.
+The HTTP **`410 Gone`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates that the target resource is no longer available at the origin server and that this condition is likely to be permanent.

+Clients should not repeat requests for resources that return a 401 response, and website owners should remove or replace links that return this code.
-If you don't know whether this condition is temporary or permanent, a {{HTTPStatus(404)}} status code should be used instead.
+If server owners don't know whether this condition is temporary or permanent, a {{HTTPStatus(404)}} status code should be used instead.

 > **Note:** A 410 response is cacheable by default.